Obedozah/Port-Scanner/README.md

 # To Use

 Simply run the main.py script in terminal.
-Prompts will follow including what IP address you would like to Scan and which ports you would like to see are open or not
+Prompts will follow including what IP address you would like to scan and which ports you would like to see are open or not

+averyagustin05@gmail.com